akadam3-UB/IE582-Final_Project/README.md

 ## Fourth Floor Design Note

 `Simulation/worlds/fourth_floor.world` contains the larger hallway/car environment.
 The car demo is separate from the Room 427 pan/tilt tracker: Room 427 moves a fixed ceiling camera, while the fourth-floor demo moves the car itself and views the hallway through the car's front camera.

-## Suggested Live Screenshots For Final Submission

-Before exporting the final report or PDF, add these real screenshots if time allows:

-- Gazebo overview of `room_427.world`.
-- Pan/tilt camera POV window.
-- Terminal output showing a successful `track the red person` run.
-- Terminal output after switching to `track the blue person`.

-Place them in `docs/images/` and reference them from this README or the final report.
-The included layout and pipeline figures already document the system structure; live screenshots add visual proof from a run on your machine.